Macchina-CLI/macchina/README.md

 - In order for _macchina_ to be able to read the configuration file, you need to place `macchina.toml` in `$XDG_CONFIG_HOME/macchina/`

-You can also create custom themes in `JSON` format, themes allow for more customization and are separate from the main configuration file.
+You can also create custom themes in `JSON` format.
+Themes allow for more customization and are separate from the main configuration file.
 See [Carbon.json](https://github.com/Macchina-CLI/macchina/blob/main/theme/Carbon.json) for an example theme.